Billwilliams1952/microVIEW/README.md

 ## Motivation

-This work is a result of a collaboration between myself and Michael Axelsson, Professor, University of Gothenburg, Department of Biological and Environmental Sciences.
+This work is a result of a collaboration between myself and Michael Axelsson, Professor, University of Gothenburg, Department of Biological and Environmental Sciences (http://www.bioenv.gu.se/personal/Axelsson_Michael/).
 Professor Axelsson has been investigating using inexpensive hardware and 3-D printed parts in order to capture video/photos from various types of microscopes.
 The final hardware/software solution would be primarily targeted to a teaching environment.
-After research, Professor Axelsson had selected the Raspberry PI Model 3 as the basic computer system.
-Coupled with the RPI camera; an SD card; a power cable; a touchscreen tablet; and 3-D printed parts used to mount the RPI camera to the microscope; he had an inexpensive system that offered high resolution video and photo capture capabilities.
+After research, Professor Axelsson had selected the Raspberry PI (RPI) Model 3 as the computer system.
+Coupled with the RPI camera; an SD card; a power cable; a touchscreen display; and 3-D printed parts used to mount the RPI camera to each microscope; he had an inexpensive system that offered high resolution video and photo capture capabilities.
 What was needed was software.
-Professor Axelsson contacted me about using my PiCamera software <INSERT LINK> to control the system.
+Professor Axelsson contacted me about using my PiCamera software (https://github.com/Billwilliams1952/PiCameraApp) to control the system.
 However, after further discussions, I decided to develop a user interface from scratch targeting a 1280x800 touchscreen display.

+This version of **microVIEW** is optimized for a 1280x800 touchscreen display.
+Where possible, all controls are simple pushbuttons or sliders.
+There are no text fields in the option panels.
+The buttons and sliders have been enlarged to minimize 'touch' errors.

 ## Installation